March of the Living

 Costs & Flights

-This trip is organized by the Mayerson JCC, in partnership with the Center for Holocaust and Humanity Education.
+This trip is organized by the Mayerson JCC, in partnership with the Holocaust & Humanity Center.
 Travel grants are generously funded by The Jewish Foundation of Cincinnati and administered by the Jewish Federation.
 Cincy Journeys travel grants are not need based and are offered to Cincinnati Jewish high school seniors who have not already used their high school Israel travel grant.
 Those who have already used their travel grant and would like to attend may do so for the all-inclusive price of $6500.
 Price is inclusive of domestic and international airfare, lodging, meals and program fees.
 In addition, teens may be able to redeem their B’nai Mitzvah travel grant toward this trip.
 Visit JewishCininnati.org to apply for a grant.

 Want to read more first-hand testimonials and see more photos from trip participants?
 Click here to view the 2016 student-run March of the Living blog written throughout their trip.